giumonros/Measured-vs-simulated-PV/README.md

 4- Go inside the ``Measured PV data`` folder ; Click on "Add files" and "Upload files" ; Upload your new excel file

 5- Commit the changes, create a pull request, we will review it and after a while your data will be shared on the repository!

+6- If you have questions, you can also contact us by e-mail

 ## Installation guide for the PV time series analysis tool